 Pastry, pretzels, breads, crackers, cookies, and potato puffs – so many of our favorite finger foods for snacking are members of the carb family of culinary delights, and this is no exception at the holidays.

 1. Pretzel Pastry Pigs with Hard Cider Cheddar Cheese Sauce

 Kristen Roberts takes classic pigs in a blanket to the next level, wrapped in homemade pretzel dough and served with a tangy cheese and cider sauce for dipping.

-Learn how to make Becca’s recipe now at Fork in the Kitchen.
+Learn how to prepare Becca’s recipe now at Fork in the Kitchen.

 These crisp Italian breadsticks are flavored with garlic and herbs, and you can make them into whatever shapes you like.
-These are perfect on a cheese platter, or served with antipasto before an Italian meal.
+They’re perfect on a cheese platter or served with antipasto before an Italian meal.

 Check out Suzanne’s recipe now on Flour Arrangements.

 Whatever you call them, little circles of bread topped with sweet and savory ingredients, drizzled with something festive, and sprinkled with something fresh, make a satisfying snack to stave off hunger until the big meal arrives.